Talks and Media

 Forthcoming Talks

-R. Frie.
-(October, 2023).
-Presentation to the Psychology and the Other Conference, Boston College, Boston, MA.
+R. Frie (October, 2023).
+Silencing Indigenous Genocide: Narratives of Denial in the Face of Historical Trauma.
+Featured speaker, Psychology and the Other Conference, Boston College, Boston, MA.

 R. Frie.
 (June, 2023).
+Disclosing Untold Stories: Bridging Collective Narratives of Perpetration with Personal Stories.
 Presentation to the Narrative Matters Conference, Tampere University, Tampere, Finland.

 R. Frie (June, 2023).
-Keynote Address.
-Koennen wir uns raushalten?
+Jenseits von Innen und Außen in der Psychoanalyse [Beyond Inside and Outside in Psychoanalysis].
+Keynote Address, Conference on Können wir uns raushalten?
 Intersubjektive und kontextuelle Perspektiven in unsere klinischen Arbeit.
 Arbeitstagung der Maschseegruppe.
 Kassel, Germany.

 R. Frie (June, 2023).
 What Ever Happened to the Centrality of Society?
 Fromm, the Interpersonal School and the Social Turn in Psychoanalysis.
 Presentation to Third International Erich Fromm Conference.
 International Psychoanalytic University, Berlin, Germany.

 R. Frie (April, 2023).
+Culture and Emotions.
+Roundtable discussion with Elliot Jurist and Christopher Christian.
 Presentation to Div.
 39 of the American Psychological Association, New York, NY.

 R. Frie (April, 2023).
+Philip Cushman, Erich Fromm and the Need for a Progressive and Social Psychoanalysis.
 Presentation to Div.
 24 of the American Psychological Association, Boston, MA.

 R. Frie (April, 2023).
-Interview and invited lecture on Not in My Family.
+Interview and invited lecture on Not in My Family: German Memory and Responsibility after the Holocaust.
 Oxford Psychotherapy Society, Oxford, England.
 (Virtual)

 R. Frie (February, 2023).
 The Legacy of a Nazi Past: Memory, Silence and Inhabiting Responsibility.
-Invited seminar.
-Psychoanalytic Psychotherapy Study Center, New York, NY.
+Invited speaker, Psychoanalytic Psychotherapy Study Center, New York, NY.
 (Virtual)

 R. Frie (February, 2023).
-Invited discussant of lecture by Gurmeet Kanwal on Embodiment.
-William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology, New York, NY.
+On Embodiment.
+Discussant of lecture by Gurmeet Kanwal, William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology, New York, NY.
 (Virtual)

 R. Frie (February, 2023).
 Silencing and Erasure.
-Discussion of Lecture by Pascal Sauvayre.
-Invited presentation to American Psychoanalytic Association, New York, NY.
+Discussant of lecture by Pascal Sauvayre, Philosophy and Psychoanalysis Seminar.
+American Psychoanalytic Association, New York, NY.

 R. Frie (January, 2023).
 Culture, Politics and Race in the Making of Interpersonal Psychoanalysis.
 Invited Book Presentation, William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology, New York, NY.